PdxCodeGuild/PythonFullStack2/6 Post-Course/Post Bootcamp.md

 # Post Bootcamp

 So you've graduated from PDX Code Guild, time to go out and fend off all those sweet job offers right?
-Believe it or not theres more you can do to make yourself valuable to potential employers.
+Believe it or not there's more you can do to make yourself seem valuable to potential employers.
 Now that you've learned to code, you can/should:

 1. Figure out exactly what kind of job you're looking for.
 2. Work on personal coding projects to continue honing your skills, the more experience you